williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Setup Azure VM.md

 5. Login to the newly created VM using RDP and the username and password you supplied earlier.

+> **NOTE:** If you stop the VM the IP address will change and you will need to download the RDP connection file again once the VM is restarted.

 6. After the VM desktop loads, the Server Manager will open automatically.

 7. Select **Local Server**.